Shelby Mustang: 2007–2009 Ford Shelby GT500

 Shelby and Ford returned for the 2007 model year with the Shelby GT500.
 Introduced at the 2005 New York International Auto Show, the GT500 uses a supercharged and intercooled Modular 5408 cc V8 engine rated at 500 hp at 6,000 rpm and 480 lbft at 4,500 rpm of torque.
-Features include the Tremec TR-6060 6-speed manual transmission, suspension tuning, a body kit, and 18 inch wheels.
+Features include the Tremec TR-6060 6-speed manual transmission, suspension tuning, a body kit, and 18-inch wheels.

 Deliveries of the Shelby GT500 began in May 2006.

 A collaboration of Ford's SVT and Carroll Shelby, the GT500 was produced in limited quantity for three years (approximately 10,000 units per year) on the line at Ford's Flat Rock, Michigan (AutoAlliance) assembly facility.

-In 2008, Shelby built a 5.4 L twin-turbo charged prototype from the GT500 under the name Code Red with the help of Nelson Racing Engines.
+In 2008, Shelby built a 5.4 L twin-turbocharged prototype from the GT500 under the name Code Red with the help of Nelson Racing Engines.
 The car had a power output of 1000 bhp, but didn't reach production due to its high cost and extreme nature.